ChurchApps/ChurchAppsSupport/index.md

 ---

+### Google Chrome is the preferred browser for ChurchApps.

 ### Accounts Management
-### The preferred browser for ChurchApps is Google Chrome

 ### B1.church Admin